 At the countrywide level, the racial-ethnic distribution of mechanic and repair technologies majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Mechanic & Repair Technologies.
-About 3.7% of those with this major are international students.
+Mechanic & Repair Technologies appeals to people across the globe.
+About 2.7% of those with this major are international students.

 How Much Do Mechanic & Repair Technologies Majors Make?